-Intentional Relationships Notation Aggregation Aggregation models that some intentional element is divided into multiple intentional elements. ~ Realization Realization models that some end is realized by some means. ∽ Influence Influence models that some motivational element has a positive or negative influence on the realization of another motivational element.
+Intentional Relationsh Intentional Relationships Association Association models that some intention is related to a source of that intention.
+Aggregation Aggregation models that some intentional element is divided into multiple intentional elements.
+Realization Realization models that some end is realized by some means.
+Influence Influence models that some motivational element has a positive or negative influence on the realization of another motivational element. ▶